-Fellows in this ACGME-accredited program learn to become proficient sleep physicians and learn both clinical sleep medicine that includes excellent patient care, interpretation of sleep studies, and ability to manage an interdisciplinary team that can coordinate and deliver excellent patient-centered care.
+Fellows in this program certified by the Accreditation Council for Graduate Medical Education (ACGME) learn to become proficient sleep physicians and learn both clinical sleep medicine that includes excellent patient care, interpretation of sleep studies, and ability to manage an interdisciplinary team that can coordinate and deliver excellent patient-centered care.

 The sleep medicine fellow will learn to diagnose and treat patients with a wide range of sleep and circadian rhythm disorders.
 The program ensures that findings from recent studies, that include health services and patient-centered outcomes research, is translated into practice.
 It provides training for fellows, who come from different disciplines in all aspects of sleep medicine.
 Trained sleep medicine faculty are board-certified in sleep medicine with backgrounds in pulmonary, pediatrics, psychiatry, psychology and neurology.